tasmota/docs/docs/ULP.md

 ### General program flow

 A typical ULP program is started from the main core at the position of the so called *global entry point*.
 Then it executes its chain of commands and ends with a `halt` command.
 It is technically possible to create a run loop inside the code and to not end with `halt`.
-But typically such a loop is realized with a wakeup timer, that restarts the programm with a certain interval, which can be set with `ULP.wake_period(register,time in microseconds)`.
+But typically such a loop is realized with a wakeup timer, that restarts the  with a certain interval, which can be set with `ULP.wake_period(register,time in microseconds)`.
 The register is numbered from 0 to 4 and can be changed in the assembly code with `sleep register`.

 ### Tasmota conventions

-The assembly code can be divided in different sections of which the so called `.text`sections contains the programm, but can hold variables or arbitrary data too.
+The assembly code can be divided in different sections of which the so called `.text`sections contains the program, but can hold variables or arbitrary data too.
 In general for the assembler it is not so important, where the functions or the *global entry point* is located.
 But for Tasmota the rule is, that the global entry point or a jump to it is located at position 0 in RTC_SLOW_MEM.
-That way `ULP.run()` can always point to this addresss 0.
+That way `ULP.run()` can always point to this address 0.
 It is a design decision to keep the ULP module as small as possible and the addition of more internal functions shall be avoided, i.e. for doing setup of GPIO/RTC pins.
 If possible, this should be done in assembly code.

 !!! example